November 8, 2021

 Bundling Up With Independence

 As the days get colder and we pile on the layers, getting our little ones ready to leave the house can become a longer and longer process.
-Fostering independence in a child’s daily routine benefits both parents and children in day-to-day tasks, such as eating breakfast, getting dressed, and getting out the door on time.
+Fostering independence in a child’s daily routine benefits both parents and children in day-to-day tasks, such as eating breakfast, getting dressed and getting out the door on time.
 In a Montessori classroom, self-dressing skills are taught in the Practical Life area early on using materials such as dressing frames, which are square wooden frames with various clothing fasteners.
-Children can begin practicing with simple fasteners such as velcro and snaps, then progress to zipping and buttoning, and finally to advanced tasks such as lacing and bow tying.
+Children are able to begin practicing with simple fasteners such as velcro and snaps, then progressing to zipping and buttoning, and finally to advanced tasks such as lacing and bow tying.
 These skills, taught through repetition, translate to a child’s ability to secure their clothes at home.
-1baandek.org/posts/dressing-frames-2/In addition to the Practical Life lessons taught in the classroom, there are several tips and tricks you can try at home to help your child take ownership of their daily dressing.
+In addition to the Practical Life lessons taught in the classroom, there are several tips and tricks you can try at home to help your child take ownership of their daily dressing.

 The first step in setting your child up for success with getting ready is preparing their environment.
 Clothing should be easily accessible, either in a wardrobe complementary to their height, baskets on the floor, or a neat stack on a low chair.
 A low or child size chair will be useful when it is time to put on pants, socks, and shoes.
 Children should always be presented with options, even if they are limited: the power of choice helps your child take the lead and develop autonomy.
 When it is time to undress, they should have a designated area to place dirty clothes, such as a basket or hamper.
 This gives the space order, teaches organization, and highlights personal care by making sure they don’t re-wear dirty clothing.